 Tim Larger*, a Marine, returned from Iraq eight months ago and has trouble finding a job.
-Interview questions quickly turn from his qualifications, which most prospective employers and HR hiring managers tell him are impressive, to his service ... and not in a positive way.
+Interview questions quickly turn from his qualifications, which most prospective employers and human resources hiring managers tell him are impressive, to his service ... and not in a positive way.

-As organizations work with employers to help remove these misconceptions -- what can veterans themselves do to help increase their odds of being hired?
-Notes Honig, "As awareness of the unemployment rates among veterans grows, so do the dedicated resources available to them to help them find jobs."
+As organizations work with employers to help remove these misconceptions, what can veterans themselves do to help increase their odds of being hired?
+Said Honig: "As awareness of the unemployment rates among veterans grows, so do the dedicated resources available to them to help them find jobs."

 Some of these resources include: